Fill your College Details

 Pointer to Pointer as Function Argument in C

-A pointer to pointer is used in C when modifying the original pointer inside a function.
+In C, a pointer to pointer is a variable that is used for changing the original pointer inside a function.
 This is necessary because a single pointer only allows you to modify the value at the address it points to.
 Still, a pointer to pointer allows you to modify the pointer itself (the memory address stored in the pointer).

 Syntax for Pointer to Pointer as Function Argument